 1/29 baxter is looking for someone to set up an info booth for SWLR at the RMLA Conference on April 20.
 Lynda quickly agreed to do it.
 Ideas flew for materials to take for display and handout.

-1/31 Pat reported that she received a male from baxter's.
-He was rescued as a cria in Colorado and is now a yearling.
-He is there with a yearling from a Colorado herd and they have a home waiting where they will be trained as packers.
+1/31 Pat reported that she received a male from Baxter's.
+He was rescured as a cria in Colorado and is now a yearling.
+He is there with a yearling from the Jefferson herd and they have a home waiting in Colorado where they will be trained as packers.